ismailhasir/react-Recipe-Directory/README.md

 # react-Recipe-Directory
-A food recipe site that allows users can search for recipes or create/edit/delete their own recipes.Detailed info are in the description.
+A food recipe site that allows users can search for recipes or create their own recipes.Detailed info are in the description.